Real Life in Star Trek, The Conscience Of The King

 “The lever is a tool,” Kirk said.
 “We have new tools, but great men still strive, and don’t feel outclassed.
 Wicked men use the tools to murder, like Kodos; but that doesn’t make the tools wicked.
 Guns don’t shoot people.
 Only men do.”

 Oh, and we also get another mention of “three-V,” this time contrasting it with live actors.
 It’s unclear whether “live” contrasts with “pre-recorded” or with “animated.”
-However, it’s worth pointing out that our world has an interesting convergence of creating plausible faces, mapping faces onto bodies in video, voice cloning, and machinema with some automation tools that all could be combined to create an animated movie with no cast at all.
+However, it’s worth pointing out that our world has an interesting convergence of creating plausible faces, mapping faces onto bodies in video, voice cloning, and machinema with some automation tools that all could be combined to create an animated movie with no cast at all that approaches some level of realism.

 She said in a clear, almost gay voice: “Tonight the Karidian Players present Hamlet—another in a series of living plays in space—dedicated to the tradition of the classic theater, which we believe will never die.
 Hamlet is a violent play about a violent time, when life was cheap and ambition was God.
 It is also a timeless play, about personal guilt, doubt, indecision, and the thin line between Justice and Vengeance.”